rstudio-conf-2020/dl-keras-tf/materials/01-intro/01-requirements.md

 ## Amazon fine foods reviews

-Use for the word embeddings mini-project.
+Used for the word embeddings mini-project.
 This dataset comes from
 <https://snap.stanford.edu/data/web-FineFoods.html> and consists of
 reviews of fine foods from amazon.
 The data span a period of more than 10 years, including all ~500,000 reviews up to October 2012.
 Reviews